 Potential adopters should fill out an Online Adoption Application.
-Alternatively, you can download, fill out, and submit an application to our club address.
-A $10.00 application processing fee must be submitted with your application.
-This fee offsets application processing and costs associated with a Criminal History Check.
-After receiving your application, one of our volunteers will then check your vet references, do a criminal background check for animal cruelty charges (as required by VA State Law).
+After receiving your application, one of our volunteers will then process your application and check your vet references.
 If you rent your home, we will contact your landlord to discuss whether it is permissible for you to own a pet.
 Once all the necessary checks are completed, one of our volunteers will contact you to arrange a home visit to ensure that the home is a safe and happy environment for your new companion.
 The adoption process averages about 2 weeks.
 After adoption, we will be available to answer questions you may have about your Shar-Pei.
 We are not veterinarians but will provide guidance when able.

-The adoption fee is $275 for dogs under 7 years of age and $175 for dogs over 7.
+The adoption fee is $350 for dogs under 7 years of age and $250 for dogs 7 years and over.
 All dogs are spayed/neutered, up-to-date on vaccinations, and micro-chipped before leaving rescue.
-Adopters will also be given an “adoption kit”.
 Entropion surgery is also done upon vet recommendation.
-Before the average rescue dog enters its adoptive home, an average of $300 - $500 may have been spent for medical treatments & foster care.
+Before the average rescue dog enters its adoptive home, an average of $500 – $1500 may have been spent for medical treatments & foster care.
+Because of past neglect, many of our Shar-Pei require even more extensive care.
 We care for each Pei as if it were our own pet.

 Most of our rescue Shar-Pei come from Shelters, Animal Control facilities and owner surrenders.